 Nothing in this articles is advice.
 You may like to take independent financial advice which will be tailored to your circumstances.

 Taking Cash if You Plan to go into Income Drawdown

 There is one important exception.
 If you have a defined contribution pension and plan to take income drawdown.
 Income drawdown is where instead of buying a guaranteed income in the form of an annuity from an insurance company you leave your pot invested and just take money from the pot.
 This is riskier than buying an annuity and should generally only be done by the wealthy or the financially sophisticated.

 But if you are going into income drawdown, one of your key objectives may be to maximise tax relief.
 If you take tax-free cash, you do get the tax relief from income tax.
 However if you invest that money future income and capital gains will be subject to tax.
 However if you leave the money in your pension pot you will continue to build it up free of tax.
 But then you will have to pay tax on the money either when you draw the income down or when you die.

 This is a situation where you definitely should take independent advice which will be tailored to your individual circumstances.

-Taking the biggest tax free pension commencement lump sum you will make sense sometimes.
-It is tax free and you can use the money straight away.
-But unfortunately it's not an obvious decision.
+Taking the biggest tax-free pension commencement lump sum appears to make sense.
+It is tax-free and you can use the money straight away.
+But unfortunately, it's not an obvious decision.
 You should consider carefully whether you can afford to give up the future income and whether the particular deal you are offered is good value for money.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.